pucelle/vscode-run-on-save/README.md

 ### Command Options

+Note, `languages`, `match`, `globMatch` work like filter, if specifies more than one, command must match all then can run.
+So normally specifying one of them would be enough.

 | Name                              | Description
 | ---                               | ---
-| `commands[].languages`            | Specify an array of language ids to filter commands, only when language matches command will run.
+| `commands[].languages`            | Specify an array of language ids to filter commands, when language matches command will run.
 | `commands[].match`                | Specify RegExp source string, files which's path match will be included.
 E.g.: `\\.scss$` can used to match scss files.
 | `commands[].notMatch`             | Specify RegExp source string, files which's path match will be excluded even they were included by `match` or `globMatch`.
 E.g.: `[\\\\\\/]_[\\w-]+\\.scss$` can be used to exclude scss library files.
 | `commands[].globMatch`            | Specify a glob expression, to match the whole file path or the relative path relative to current workspace directory. the matched files will be included.
 E.g.: `**/*.scss` will match all scss files, `*.scss` will match all scss files located in current workspace directory.